 - Blocked or obstructed milk ducts (4.5%)

 According to this same study, the warm, moist nipples of the breastfeeding mother are good environments for Candida to develop in.
 The study also relates what many other researchers have stated: antibiotic use predisposes women to breast yeast infections.
-The study also cautions mothers that the yeast living on their nipples or in the child’s mouth can spread via contact.
-Other members of the family that come into contact with these areas, or other breastfeeding materials, can pick up Candida.
-It is therefore sensible to thoroughly clean off anything that goes into the baby's mouth or comes in contact with the mother’s nipples if these areas have thrush.
+The study also cautions mothers, that the yeast living on their nipples or in the child’s mouth, can spread via contact.
+Other members of the family, that come into contact with these areas or other breastfeeding materials, can pick up Candida.
+It is therefore sensible to thoroughly clean off anything that goes into the baby's mouth or comes in contact with the mother’s nipples; if these areas have thrush.

 Another study also investigated the prevalence of thrush in breastfeeding women.
-The study was published in the Journal of Obstetric, Gynecologic, & Neonatal Nursing [34.1 (2005): 37-45] and included 100 lactating women and their babies, and 40 non-lactating, non-pregnant women who served as controls.
-At two weeks after birth, samples of the women’s skin were taken, and oral samples from the infants were collected as well.
-The group of 100 women who were lactating had 23% test positive for Candida and 20% had an active thrush infection of the breast.
+The study was published in the Journal of Obstetric, Gynecologic, & Neonatal Nursing [34.1 (2005): 37-45], and included 100 lactating women and their babies, and 40 non-lactating, non-pregnant women who served as controls.
+At two weeks after birth, samples of the women’s skin were taken; and, oral samples from the infants were collected as well.
+The group of 100 women who were lactating, had 23% test positive for Candida; and, 20% had an active thrush infection of the breast.
 Concerning the babies, 20% of them were positive for oral thrush.
 The following image shows these statistics broken down in a simple graph:

 Naturally Cure Breastfeeding Thrush

 Next, pour coconut oil into a small bowl and dump in a generous amount of cinnamon powder in.
 Take the mixed garlic from the blender and put it in the bowl as well.
 Mix these three ingredients thoroughly.
 You may not need to make too much each time.
 Once this mixture is made, simply apply it directly to the affected part of the breast.
-You may want to take a piece of absorbent material and soak it in this mixture; then, tape it onto your breast so the natural mixture you made stays in contact with the Candida colonized area of the skin.
-You may have to keep this treatment up for a few days before you start getting results.
-You can also substitute honey in place of the coconut oil if you want something that sticks a little bit better.
+You may want to take a piece of absorbent material and soak it in this mixture; then, tape it onto your breast (so the natural mixture you made stays in contact with the Candida colonized area of the skin).
+You may have to keep this treatment up for a few days before you start seeing results.
+You can also substitute honey in place of the coconut oil; if you want something that sticks a little bit better.
 Honey may work best for treating breast thrush at night while you sleep!
 All of these natural items do go to work and stop Candida development; and, Candida Hub has information about all these natural items.
 If you have some time you may want to read up on them: